Entanglement production in the Sachdev-Ye-Kitaev Model and its variants

-\textit{Two-point correlation function--}With the differences in the entangling rate it is thus natural to study its effects on the thermalization and operator growth properties of the model.
-As a first step towards studying thermalization properties we study two-point autocorrelation function for these model.
+\textit{Two-point correlation function--}With the differences in the entangling rate, it is thus natural to study its effects on the thermalization and operator growth properties of the model.
+As a first step towards studying thermalization properties, we study two-point autocorrelation function for these models.
 Choosing the initial state as the product state, $\psi_{p}$, and Majorana operator $\psi_{1}$, we study the two-point autocorrelation $\braket{C(t)}= \big \langle \braket{\Psi_{p}|\psi_{1}(t)\psi_{1}|\Psi_{p}}\big \rangle$, where $\big \langle \boldsymbol{\cdot} \big \rangle $ denotes the ensemble average over different Hamiltonian realizations.
-Considering the odd parity sector of the SYK Hamiltonian and the corresponding results are shown in Fig. \eqref{fig:acfall}.
+The results for the odd parity sector of the SYK Hamiltonian are shown in Fig. \eqref{fig:acfall}.

 We observe that the autocorrelation function has the characteristics features that of chaotic systems: an \emph{exponential} decay regime at early times and a saturation value at late times that decreases with $N$ (see also \cite{supp} for supporting results).
 Though we do not find differences between the three variants, we observe slight deviations from RMT for $N \geq 24$ near the transition from decay to saturation regime.
-These differences between RMT and the SYK model are observed to increase with value of $N$.
+These differences between RMT and the SYK model are observed to increase with $N$.